matthiaskoenig/sbmlsim/docs/overview.md

 -  simple parallelization of multiple simulation, collection of results

 **Parameter fitting**
-- helpers for using model + data to run simulations on a cluster
+- helpers for running parameter fitting experiments

 **Unit support**
+- full support for units on model simulations